 - Women in Science, Engineering, Technology, and Math- Why are there so Few?- report by the AAUW

 - Women in the Technology Workforce - infographic by WomenWhoTech

-Female Faculty in Computing at UMD
+Women Faculty in Computing at UMD

 UMD is proud to support female faculty in computing.
-Faculty represented here come from a variety of displines including Computer Science, Computer Engineering and Information Studies.
+Faculty represented here come from a variety of disciplines including Computer Science, Computer Engineering and Information Studies.
 Female faculty and graduate students often meet and collaborate through the group CS Women.

-Female faculty listed below represents faculty at the University of Maryland Computing from the Department of Computer Science, UMIACS, Computer Engineering, and the ISchool.
+Female faculty listed below represents faculty at the University of Maryland Computing from the Department of Computer Science, UMIACS, Computer Engineering, and the iSchool.